 That’s why you need to communicate the principles and importance of user access management to your employees during regular cybersecurity awareness training.
 It’s essential to teach employees involved in a user access review to conduct it appropriately and in accordance with established policy.
 Furthermore, you should help your employees learn about various cybersecurity threats, including ones related to access rights and privileged accounts.

 A user access review is a key component of the access management process.
 It can help your organization reduce cybersecurity risks by revoking unnecessary access to sensitive resources and limiting users’ privileges to the required minimum.
 Using dedicated user access review tools may help you audit access more easily and efficiently.

-You can use Ekran System as user access review software because it has robust access management capabilities.
+You can use Ekran System as a user access review and user activity tracking system all-in-one.
 Ekran System’s PAM functionality can simplify and optimize access management in your organization, providing you with:

 - role-based access control to configure several user roles instead of configuring multiple accounts with identical permissions

 An all-in-one insider risk management platform, Ekran System, allows you to continuously monitor user activity and record user sessions of employees and third-party vendors, respond to security violations in real time, generate comprehensive user activity reports, and do much more.